-Vehicle Code 21804 is the California code section that requires drivers to yield when entering a highway from an alley or driveway.
-Under VC 21804, drivers exiting an alley or driveway must:
+Vehicle Code 21804 VC is the California code section that requires drivers to yield when entering a highway from an alley or driveway.
+Under this section, drivers exiting an alley or driveway must:

 - Continue to yield until they can safely proceed.